shriyasankhyan/seasons/README.md

 This react based application tells the hemisphere to which the user belongs.

+## Note
+This app works on Geolocation API which may be unavailable in China.
+So if you are from China , it may show wrong results or throw an error.

 ## 4 cases
 1. If the user is in the northern hemisphere and the current month is between October and March, it shows that it is winter season.
 2. If the user is in the northern hemisphere and the current month is between March and October, it shows that it is winter season.